- Voiced by: Gorō Naya (series; stock grunts afterwards), Keiji Takamine (Ultraman Mebius onwards)

 - Demonic Possession: Brocken takes over the body of an astronaut named Koyama.
 However, the possessed victim has an eye and a mouth on each of his hands and will cast no shadow, which his son discovers and reports to TAC.

 - Eyes Do Not Belong There: Look closely at those two tails.
 Those are actually extra eyes on long stalks.
-Additionally, those it possesses have one eye on their hands in mimicry of the eyestalks.
+Additionally, Brocken's claws each have one eye above them — a trait shared by those possessed by the Choju.

 - Off with His Head!: Ultraman Ace kills him by chopping it off, along with his hands and and eyestalks.